Home PageBlog › Cost of Dog Training by State

 To find dog trainers near you, check out this page

-Overall, the lower-end prices, from $40 to $100 an hour, reflect the cost of self-training a dog with the help of a professional, where you are hands-on and actively involved throughout the process.
-Higher-end prices from $200 to $600 an hour are rough estimates of board-and-train programs, where you deliver your dog to the trainer for on-premises training at the facility or for private and/or group sessions that don’t require your involvement.
+Overall, self-training a dog with the help of a professional has lower-end prices from $40 to $100 an hour because you are hands-on and actively involved throughout the process.
+If you want to be less involved in the training, you can expect higher-end prices from $200 to $600 an hour.
+One of the most common hands-off training types is board-and-train programs, where you deliver your dog to the trainer for on-premises training at the facility.
+The higher-end prices are similar for private and/or group sessions that don’t require your involvement.

 Cost of Dog Training by State